comick/tonio/README.md

 >
 > Access point functionality can be offered for initial geek-free setup.
 Not done yet, see TODO for contributing.

+> If you plan to access Tonio via SSH, you may want to add your key by creating `$TONIO_SRC/board/$BOARD_NAME/rootfs_overlay/root/.ssh/authorized_keys` file.

 ```
 $ cd $HOME/buildroot-2020.02
 $ make BR2_EXTERNAL=$HOME/tonio tonio_pi3_defconfig
 $ make
 ```

 wait.
 Buildroot is building the root image from the ground up, it will take some time.
-Kind half an hour or so.
+Kind half an hour or more.

 When you see your command prompt again, and few lines like: